 Recommended products for optimum land hermit crab care

 Hermit crabs are advertised as cheap and easy to maintain, which is not necessarily true.
 To keep your hermit crabs happy and healthy, you will need to provide a lot more than food and water.
-In this article we will give you a list of essential and optional items you need.
-Also you will find some info on basic care and upkeep of the tank, considerations when purchasing.
-This is an expanded version of the shopping checklist.
+The following is a list of the essential items your pet hermit crabs will need:

 Glass tank with lid:

 A glass tank is preferred over plastic tanks which will scratch and do not hold the humidity with the ventilated lids.
 The glass lid of a sealed glass tank helps keep the temperature and humidity within hermit crab’s habitat with a slight gap for airflow.
 This will help to cut down on mould and bacteria, which can cause illness and even death among hermit crabs, often detected by a musty or ammonia odor.
 The bigger the better with a 20 Litre tank the minimum recommended.
 You need to focus on surface area required for each crab as they like to dig down to moult.
 Once you place your three bowls/dishes, hiders, driftwood, etc there will be very little space left.
 It is often best to create second levels and climbing toys to reach them to make the most of your crabitat.

 The substrate is what we call the material that lines the bottom of the tank, and creates the ‘beach’ within your crabitat.
 The most popular substrate is a mixture of play sand you’d buy for the sandbox with coconut fibre mixed in, at five parts sand to one part coconut fibre.

 Substrates to avoid include:

 o Substrates for desert animals

 A heat pad made especially for small animals and reptiles.
 It is used to keep the hermit crabs warm by gently warming the back wall of the tank, in turn warming the air.
 You may need a thermostat to regulate the temperature